locmai/DreamTeamFlask/README.md

 ## Running the Unit Tests

-tests.py is a sample for unit test the models,
+tests.py is a sample for unit test the models,views and error handlers
 ```
 python tests.py
 ```